Great Companion Plants for Your Crocosmia

 Almost fully hardy, Crocosmias are cormous perennials that are reliable and happily multiply and come back year after year.
 Easy to grow, they thrive in sunny locations in well-drained, average to rich soil where they form a tight clump and produce a profusion of colorful blooms.
 They make lovely, lasting cut flowers and are rarely troubled by pests or diseases.
 Even deer don't find them particularly appetizing.

 The flamboyant colors of Crocosmias add vivid visual interest to the sunny border, and they are terrific elements in hot-colored schemes.
-They radiate beautifully with Heleniums (Sneezeweed), Kniphofias (Red Hot Pokers), Dahlias, and ornamental grasses where they maintain the interest well after the first leaves have started to fall.
+They radiate beautifully with Heleniums (Sneezeweed), Kniphofias (Red Hot Pokers), Dahlias, and ornamental grasses, maintaining the interest well after the first leaves fall.

 Their intense colors contrast well with blue and purple Salvias (Sage), Agapanthus (Lily of the Nile), Geraniums (Cranesbills), or silver foliage plants.
 There is a wide choice of companion plants.
 Alternatively, you may want to browse these planting combinations created by talented gardeners.